hydephp/develop/CONTRIBUTING.md

 - Check the pull requests to ensure that another person hasn't already submitted the feature or fix.
 - Check the feature is a viable for the project (see above)

+## How-to

+HydePHP development is made in the HydePHP monorepo found at https://github.com/hydephp/develop.
+To get started, you will need to clone the repository, and run `composer install`.
+You will then be able to make changes to the packages found in the `packages/` sub-directories.

 ## Requirements

 If the project maintainer has any additional requirements, you will find them listed here.